Arthamys/pay-engine/README.md

 - [ ] The Fixtures used for testing could be better.
 We could imagine a system where we can create a simple list of transactions using macros. (transactions!(deposit!(1, 10.1), deposit!(2, 4.0), withdraw!(1, 44.134533))) -> Input Transactions to the engine

-- [ ] There is no good benchmarking suite yet.
-We could try fuzzing a large number of order to check the correct scalability of the program.